 Please take a closer look to appreciate the details in her work.
 It’s super cool!

 A Singaporean artist, Sam Lo’s (SKL0) artwork in block 13 of Lodhi Colony reflects on the idea of freedom and interrelationship using ribbons and sparrows.

 Social Media Friendly Plants by Sameer Kulavoor

-Mumbai based artist Sameer Kulavoor based his mural in block 17 of Lodhi Colony on the theme quite relevant in today’s context – life in the social media age.
+Mumbai-based artist Sameer Kulavoor based his mural in block 17 of Lodhi Colony on a theme quite relevant in today’s context – life in the social media age.

 He feels that algorithms largely define and influence the way we live today.

 In the mural, he particularly depicted social media influencers photographing or taking selfies with diverse plants which according to him are low maintenance pretty Pinterest plants that help the influencers collect hundreds of likes easily.